On this page:

 A characteristic of people with high resiliency is Grit.
-Grit refers to a person's tendency to value perseverance and passion for the completion of long term goals.
-There are five characteristics of people have grit:
+Grit refers to a person's tendency to value perseverance and passion for the completion of long-term goals.
+There are five characteristics of people who have grit:

 - Courage—People with grit tend to be able to manage feelings of fear over failure.
 People with grit are not afraid to fail, they value failure as it is seen as part of the process leading to success (much like a growth mindset - see optimism section).

-- Long-Term Goal Endurance—People with grit value perseverance toward the achievement on long-term goals.
+- Long-Term Goal Endurance—People with grit value perseverance toward the achievement of long-term goals.